Android-Device-Development/LineageOS-Releases/README.md

 Credits:

+- Warabhishek for the initial trees

 - Zeelog for Device and Vendor trees

 - KrasCGQ for Kernel source

 - LineageOS for the ROM source

+- Nichcream for his phenomenal work on land

+- HighwayStar and mikeNG for their phenomenal work on nubia and kuntao

 Example of an issue report:
 >